cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 [^status]

 [^status]:
-    The present version (-07) adds the concept of Tag Equivalence as initially discussed at the CBOR Interim meeting 12 in 2022 and further in PR #6, for discussion before and at IETF 114.
+    The present version (-08) is a refresh update to -07, which added the concept of Tag Equivalence as initially discussed at the CBOR Interim meeting 12 in 2022 and at IETF 114.